About Us - History

 making grants, Foundation directors ask the question, "How many

-children will feel the impact our grant?"
-Directors review more than 500
+children will feel the impact our grant, and how deep will the impact be?"
+Directors review more than 300

-grant applications annually and about 100 grants.
+grant applications annually and make about 100-plus grants.
 While some large

 Dater Foundation are also mindful that making others aware of Charles'